AdobeDocs/experience-platform.en/help/identity-service/ui/shared-devices.md

 ### Terminology

-The following table contains a list of terms that are essential to understanding [!DNL Shared Devices]:
+The following table contains a list of terms that are essential to understanding [!DNL Shared Device Detection]:

 | Terms | Definition |
 | --- | --- |